 11 WAYS TO SHOP RESPONSIBLY (AND STILL LOOK STYLISH)

 Hannah Rochell is #TOGETHERBAND’s deputy head of content, and a fashion writer and blogger.
 Here she tells us what she’s learnt on her journey to being a more sustainable shopper.

-Sustainable fashion has become a buzzword in recent months, but having spent most of this year working in the field, I’ve realised that it’s very difficult to make those two things truly go hand in hand.
+Sustainable fashion has become a buzzword, but having spent the last two years working in the field, I’ve realised that it’s very difficult to make those two things truly go hand in hand.

 But it doesn’t mean that I’ve fallen out of love with the very thing that inspired me to work in the industry in the first place: style.
 I’ve just found a way of appreciating it in different ways, and in ways that don’t exploit people or the planet.
-I’m not suggesting that everyone needs to do what I’ve done and give up buying clothes completely.
+I’m not suggesting that everyone needs to do what I’ve done and give up buying clothes completely (although even if you just do this for a few months you may find it useful).
 But there are plenty of small actions we can all do to make a big difference when it comes to shopping responsibly.
-Here’s what I’ve learnt in the last 6 months.
+Here’s what I’ve learnt...

 One of the easiest ways to change your shopping habits is to remove the temptation to buy so frequently.
 I started by curating my Instagram feed, and unfollowed anyone who made me feel like I needed new stuff in order to be relevant.
 Now, it’s filled not only with people whose style I really admire, but inspirational accounts that show clever styling tricks to make what you already own feel fresh.
 I’ve also changed the routes I walk to work to avoid “just popping in to the shops to see what’s new” and unsubscribed from fast fashion mailing lists.